kparc/kcc/README.md

 ```

 <a name="typ-dict"></a>
 **Dictionaries** are maps of keys to values, also known as *hashmaps* or, more generally, *associative arrays*.
 They are as useful in 𝒌 as elsewhere, but unlike many languages where this data structure is built in, 𝒌 allows _both_ keys and values to be of *any* type, both vector and scalar.
-This might sound a bit confusing at first — since nothing prevents you from, say, constructing a dictionary where keys are themselves dictionaries — but in able hands this oddity becomes a very powerful tool.
+This might sound a bit confusing at first — since nothing prevents you from, say, constructing a dictionary where keys are themselves dictionaries — but in able hands this oddity becomes a powerful tool.

 Dictionaries have the type **\`a**, and the notation for defining them uses a dyadic operator `! key`: